youngfeiler/SmartBetter/README.md

 - notification.py is the texting service.
 It just sends a text to a phone number.
 I can give your phone # access if you want to test it out, just let me know.
 - This whole directory is a mess theres no point in detailing all the scripts, it's going to have to be reorganized....

+Lastly, the data folder that's necessary for a lot of this to run is getting uploaded to dropbox rn.
+Text me.